vivekkohar/games/README.md

 ## 🙏 Acknowledgments

-- **Original Game**: Converted from Python/Pygame version
 - **Django Framework**: Web framework for rapid development
 - **HTML5 Canvas**: Modern web graphics API
 - **Community**: Thanks to all contributors and players!

----

-**Ready to play?
-Start your Diamond Quest adventure at http://localhost:8000/ !** 🎮✨